Rich Roe Headshot

 3 Credits

-This course focuses on critical parameter management (CPM) as defined within the Design for Six Sigma framework.
-CPM tools and techniques include translating the voice of the customer into technical requirements, defining functions to fulfill the requirements, generating designs to physically fulfill the functions, data acquisition and analysis, and the evaluation and selection of superior product and subsystem designs that are safe to take to commercialization.
-Students are introduced to CPM best practices through case studies and hands-on projects.
+This course focuses on the design concept process.
+Critical product attributes specified by the customer are applied to the product, process design and performance parameters.
+Tools and techniques include understanding the product life cycle from conception through obsolescence, translating the voice of the customer into technical requirements, defining functions to fulfill the requirements, generating designs to physically fulfill the functions, product/system validation, and the evaluation and selection of superior product and subsystem designs that are safe to take to commercialization.
+Additionally, students will perform competitive analysis assessments.
+Students may not take and receive credit for this course if they have already taken MCET-570.